timescale/docs/use-timescale/metrics-logging/integrations.md

     <Procedure>

-     When you use CloudWatch credentials, you link an Identity and Access Management (IAM) user with access to Cloudwatch only with your Timescale service:
+     When you use CloudWatch credentials, you link an Identity and Access Management (IAM) user with access to Cloudwatch only with your Timescale Service:

-    1. Retrieve the user information from the [AWS console](https://console.aws.amazon.com/iam/home#/users).
+    1. Retrieve the user information from [IAM > Users in AWS console][list-iam-users].

        If you do not have an AWS user with access restricted to CloudWatch only, [create one][create-an-iam-user].